AdobeDocs/platform-learn.en/help/tutorial-website-implementation/overview.md

 In these lessons, it is assumed that you have an Adobe Id and the required permissions to complete the exercises.
 If not, you may need to reach out to your Experience Cloud Administrator to request access.

 * For tags, you must have permission to Develop, Approve, Publish, Manage Extensions, and Manage Environments.
-For more information on tags permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).
+For more information on tag user permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).
 * For Adobe Analytics, you must know your tracking server and which report suites you will use to complete this tutorial
 * For Audience Manager, you must know your Audience Manager Subdomain (also known as the “Partner Name” “Partner ID,” or “Partner Subdomain”)